tiberiuslazarus/EasyAutoSimC/README.md

   * ~~to optimise for a different metric (DPS, DPS to Primary target in cleave fights, DTPS)~~ -- DONE
   * ~~to compare talent sets as well as gear~~ -- Done
   * Player skill level
+  * Modify food and potions.
+Possibly in the same vein as talents with ability to sim multiple/all?
+* GUI of some sort